 Once you tune in to the idea of Generous Marketing, of giving while you promote, your own creativity will produce many other possibilities that make the whole process more palatable – even enjoyable.

-For more on marketing your work as well as writing, editing and publishing it, see Writing Your Nonfiction Book: The Complete Guide to Becoming an Author.
+For more on marketing your work as well as planning, researching, writing, editing and publishing (there is much for fiction as well as non-fiction writers), see Writing Your Nonfiction Book: The Complete Guide to Becoming an Author.

 And if you want a closer look at those quotes on reading and stories: